Everwish

 Shared Wishlist

-Allows users to collaborate on a wishlist together, each contributing their own items/wishes
+Allows users to collaborate on a wishlist together, each contributing their own ideas with details (description, price, image, location, etc.)

-Enables users to input important dates and set notification reminders for upcoming dates.
+Calendar feature enables users to input important dates and set notification reminders for these upcoming dates.

 Design